 Chemical-specific ARAR summary.
-The chemical-specific ARARs associated with the implementation of this alternative are outlined in Table 4.19.
 Implementation of this alternative would not result in immediate attainment of the chemical-specific ARARs associated with the off-site groundwater plumes for uses in the immediate vicinity of the PGDP property.
 Attainment of the identified ARARs would be met in approximately 1,000 years as implementation progresses.
 Implementation of this alternative should result in compliance with the requirements applicable to warm water aquatic habitats, as the installation of the PTZ will intercept potential COCs before discharge to Little Bayou Creek.
 Continued monitoring of the groundwater will be used during the five-year reviews to ensure the identified goals are met and that concentrations of COCs continue to decrease.